-Further controls that may apply SECTION A PART 3: Land Consolidation and Subdivision SECTION B PART 17: Riparian Lands PART 18: Biodiversity Objectives Controls To minimise risk to life, property, heritage and natural values during a bushfire.
-To avoid unsustainable social and economic costs to the community as a consequence of managing bushfire risk, now or under changes projected as a result of climate change.
-To ensure bushfire protection is included early in the design process.
-To ensure safe evacuation and emergency access in Access, location and design Any proposed development is to consider safe access for emergency services, and safe evacuation for users of the development.
-Where possible, site access must be designed to enable fire trails, perimeter and access roads to be located between the urban development and the bushfire prone vegetation.
+Further controls that may apply SECTION A PART 3: Land Consolidation and Subdivision SECTION B PART 17: Riparian Lands PART 18: Biodiversity Objectives Controls 1 To minimise risk to life, property, heritage and natural values during a bushfire.
+Access, location and design 1 Any proposed development is to consider safe access for emergency services, and safe evacuation for users of the development.
+2 To avoid unsustainable social and economic costs to the community as a consequence of managing bushfire risk, now or under changes projected as a result of climate change.
+2 Where possible, site access must be designed to enable fire trails, perimeter and access roads to be located between the urban development and the bushfire prone vegetation.
 These areas provide a defendable space, passive recreation and bushland views.
 Managed Asset Protection Zones (APZs) are to be located to the bushfire prone vegetation side of these access ways.
 See Figure 16.1-1.
-Asset Protection Zones (APZs), access and perimeter roads are to be designed to minimise impact on habitat and / or significant vegetation.
-Development is not to be located so as to require measures to manage bushfire risk by other landowners/managers. the event of bushfire.
-To encourage good design and management of development on bushfire prone land.
+3 To ensure bushfire protection is included early in the design process.
+3 Asset Protection Zones (APZs), access and perimeter roads are to be designed to minimise impact on habitat and / or significant vegetation.
+4 To ensure safe evacuation and emergency access in the event of bushfire.
+5 To encourage good design and management of development on bushfire prone land.
+4 Development is not to be located so as to require measures to manage bushfire risk by other landowners/managers.
 5 Development is to be located and designed to minimise the need for bushfire hazard reduction, while protecting life and property.
 6 Asset protection is to incorporate an inner protection area and an outer protection area determined by a bush fire risk assessment.
-See Figure 16.1-2 and 16.1-3.
-5 To ensure development adjacent to urban bushland is sympathetic and safe.
+See Figure 16 1-2 and 16 1-3 6 To ensure development adjacent to urban bushland is sympathetic and safe.
 Consideration is to be made to the impact of any bushfire management measures on ecological, riparian and heritage values of the site, and outline conditions proposed to mitigate these.
 7 To ensure that bushfire management measures are integrated with the protection of areas of environmental significance.
 8 Measures such as increased construction standards, building shape and layout, siting in the landscape and improved access and water supplies are to be considered where this would reduce the need for removal of native vegetation or habitat.
 See Figure 16.1-4.
 Note: Development on Bushfire Prone Land is to comply with the requirements of Planning for Bushfire Protection 2019.
 Protection of life and property from bushfire is to be considered in the early design phase, to allow appropriate construction and design techniques to be incorporated with biodiversity and heritage management on the site.
 Note: The Ku-ring-gai Bushfire Prone Land Map and Bushfire Evacuation Risk Map are available on council's website: www.krg.nsw.gov.au.